hecongy/usabilla-api/README.md

 - Campaigns
 - Campaign results

-For more information on resources, authorization and available API calls, please visit our [documentation](https://developers.usabilla.com).
+For more information on resources, authorization and available API calls, please visit the [documentation](https://developers.usabilla.com).